SpartnerNL/Laravel-Excel/docs/export/extending.md

 will have to return an array of events.
 The key is the event FQN and the value is a callable event listener.
 This can either be a closure, array-callable  or invokable class.

-Do note that using a `Closure` will not be possible in combination with queued exports, as PHP cannot serialize the closure.

 ```php
 class InvoicesExport implements WithEvents
 {